synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 import time
 ```

 We set up a log to write messages to.
-In Python, “__file__” evaluates to the actual base name of the source file, in this case it is “app_server” because this file is named “app_server.py”.
+In Python, "__file__" evaluates to the actual base name of the source file, in this case it is "app_server" because this file is named "app_server.py".

 ```python
 log = logging.getLogger(__file__)